OpenCBM/OpenCBM/xum1541/README.txt

 1. Start up Atmel Flip
 2. Select the appropriate device type (Device->Select).
 Choose one of the following:
+   - ZoomFloppy: ATmega32U2
    - USBKEY development board: AT90USB1287
-   - ZoomFloppy: ATMEGA32U2
    - Original Bumble-B: AT90USB162
 3. Plug in the device via USB
 4a.
-For most boards, run the included firmware update utility to put the device in bootloader mode.
+For most boards, run the included firmware update utility (called "xum1541cfg") to put the device in bootloader mode.
 4b.
 For the USBKEY, press and hold both the RST and HWB buttons at the same time.
 Now, release the RST button and then the HWB button.
 This puts the device in upgrade mode.
 There's no need to hurry, just make sure both buttons